Exact cover: Incidence matrix

 The entry in a particular row and column is 1 if the corresponding subset contains the corresponding element, and is 0 otherwise.

-As each row represents the elements contained in the corresponding subset and each column represents the subsets containing the corresponding element, an incidence matrix effectively provides both the standard and inverse representations.

 In the matrix representation, an exact cover is a selection of rows such that each column contains a 1 in exactly one selected row.
+Each row represents a choice and each column represents a constraint.

-For example, the relation "contains" in the detailed example above can be represented by a 6×7 incidence matrix:
+For example, the relation contains in the detailed example above can be represented by a 6×7 incidence matrix: